-At the end of March 2000, five stocks accounted for 18% of the S&P 500 index.
-After the dot-com bubble burst, index concentration fell, with the top five stocks representing less than 11% of the index a decade later.
+At the end of 1999, five stocks accounted for just under 17% of the S&P 500 index.
+After the dot-com bubble burst, index concentration fell, with the top five stocks representing 11% of the index a decade later.
 Moreover, only two stocks among the top five at the end of 1999 were still in top five at the end of 2009.
 And only one, Exxon, had a higher weighting than it did at the beginning of the decade.